GavArmstrong/GavArmstrong/README.md

 Hello there! :wave:

-I'm Gavin, a Mathematician, Statistician, and Data Scientist based out of Denver, CO.
+I'm Gavin!
+A Mathematician, Statistician, and Data Scientist based out of Denver, CO.

 This GitHub page is a continually growing list of my personal projects.